Child Car Seat Laws in the United States

 Should I Hire a Car Seat?

-There are cost implications for hiring a child car seat to consider, the daily charge does vary by supplier.
+There are cost implications for hiring a child car seat to consider, the daily charge varies by supplier.
 Currently these charges are as follows:

 - Alamo/National: $6.99 per day capped at $70 per rental